soCzech/TransNetV2/README.md

 # TransNet V2: Shot Boundary Detection Neural Network

-This repository contains extension of [TransNet: A deep network for fast detection of common shot transitions](https://arxiv.org/abs/1906.03363).
+This repository contains code for [TransNet V2: An effective deep network architecture for fast shot transition detection](#TBA) (link will be added in the coming weeks).

 Our reevaluation of other publicly available state-of-the-art shot boundary methods (F1 scores):